-You are currently viewing Credit cards are powerful, but mismanagement can lead to debt, high rates, and credit woes.
+You are currently viewing Credit card misuse can lead to debt and financial trouble ?

 Financial institutions issue credit cards, which are payment cards that let users borrow money to pay for goods and services.
 The issuer grants a revolving account and a line of credit to the cardholder, from which the cardholder can borrow money for payment to a merchant or as a cash advance.